Danbury Fair (shopping mall): History

 The mall was built by the Wilmorite Corporation on land formerly used for the Danbury Fair, which paid $170,000 per acre (at that time, the highest price ever paid for land in the Danbury area).

 During construction, it emerged that two Wilmorite executives had paid Danbury's then-mayor, James Dyer $60,000 in cash, sometimes concealed in newspapers.
 They claimed he demanded the money to assure his support for the mall.
 The allegations contributed to Dyer's defeat for re-election in 1987.
 He was acquitted of corruption charges in 1990; other charges were dismissed later.

 The mall opened in 1986, anchored by Sears and G. Fox & Co. (which became Filene's in 1993).
 Macy's opened in October 1987, and JCPenney opened in March 1988.
 In 1991, Lord & Taylor and a parking garage were added.
 In 2005, the Wilmorite Corporation sold the mall to The Macerich Company.

 The carousel in the food court, echoing the fairground site the mall was built on.

 In January 2007, Danbury Fair began the process of an interior renovation, which was completed in Spring 2008.
 The two areas that received the most noticeable renovations were the food court and the center court.
 The renovated food court featured new banquet seating and a slightly curved panoramic view of the restaurants, which reduced the number of restaurants from 16 to 11.
 In the center court, the large- scale fountains (which also doubled as event areas) were removed and replaced by a Starbucks coffee bar, soft seating with tables, and a down-scaled water feature to reduce the noise level.

 By 2010, the Filene's store was reconstructed into mall space which includes Dick's Sporting Goods, Forever 21, Brio Tuscan Grille, The Cheesecake Factory, and L.L.Bean.

 In 2015, Primark opened one of its first American locations at the center.
 It opened in the upper level of the Sears store, while Sears consolidated to an updated 56,000 sq ft format on the lower level.

 The dawn of the 2020s saw several traditional retailers reduce the scale of their department store locations due to the impact of both digital retailers and the COVID pandemic.

 On November 7, 2019, it was announced that the Sears anchor store would close.

 In August 2020, Lord & Taylor announced it would close all its retail stores, as a result of the economic impact of the COVID-19 pandemic.

 On March 9, 2024, Round1 opened in the lower level of the former Forever 21.
 On April 9, 2024, Target opened in the lower level of the former Sears.

+In 2025 and 2026, developments began on potentially adding apartments in the anchor space of the former Lord & Taylor.
+Plans are currently ongoing.